marshyunlee/roulette-recorder/README.md

 - Well, this is just an overnight toy project.
 No roadmap/timeline ATM.
 - Other than FreecShot reimplementation (#1), most of the TODOs are for initial setup automation or usability improvements.

+1. [P00] Implement Afreehp's alarmlist crawling approach instead of packet parsing
-1. [P0] Someone may takeover the project to transplant the data crawling part into FreecShot platform
+2. [P0] Someone may takeover the project to transplant the data crawling part into FreecShot platform
     1. AfreecaTV FreecShot: https://bj.afreecatv.com/afstudio/posts/50746022
-2. [P0] reorganize packet data types -- currently the roulette is determined by the value (33).
+3. [P0] reorganize packet data types -- currently the roulette is determined by the value (33).
 It should use the packet's type and subpage

-3. [P0.5 for compatibility] Build binary + add Homebrew formular so that anyone can download the cmd; https://docs.brew.sh/Adding-Software-to-Homebrew
+4. [P0.5 for compatibility] Build binary + add Homebrew formular so that anyone can download the cmd; https://docs.brew.sh/Adding-Software-to-Homebrew

-4. [P1] Re-publish the google sheet’s App Script into a stand-alone library, so that it can be re-used by simple import
+5. [P1] Re-publish the google sheet’s App Script into a stand-alone library, so that it can be re-used by simple import
-5. [P1] Provide a template for rewards mappings and the records sheets, so that the script library can be used without additional modification, as long as the contents complies to the templates
+6. [P1] Provide a template for rewards mappings and the records sheets, so that the script library can be used without additional modification, as long as the contents complies to the templates